FHICT-Ordio/general/Portfolio/IP/Research/Dependability Research.md

 <br><br>

 ## References
 > Marcelmeesters and various authors.
-(2018, February 9). <i>The DOT Framework</i>.
+(2018, February 9). *The DOT Framework*.
 Retreived May 30, 2022, from WikiText: https://ictresearchmethods.nl/The_DOT_Framework

 <br><br>